quicwg/base-drafts/draft-ietf-quic-transport.md

 max_ack_delay (0x000c):

-: An 8 bit unsigned integer value indicating the maximum amount of time in milliseconds by which the endpoint will delay sending of acknowledgments.
+: An 8 bit unsigned integer value indicating the maximum amount of time in milliseconds by which the endpoint will delay sending acknowledgments.
   If this value is absent, a default of 25 milliseconds is assumed.

 Either peer MAY advertise an initial value for the flow control on each type of